rtm619/meal-planner-app/README.md

 This app allows you to keep track of your daily calorie intakes.
 This app has been built using React, Mobx, TailwindCSS.
 Backend used is a Node.js API service.

+## USAGE
+Run `npm run build` to compile a production build and start a server from the build folder to use the app.
+You can use `serve` to run a server `npm i -g serve` followed by `serve` in console.
+The server opens at port 5000 by default.

 ## FUNCTIONAL REQUIREMENTS
 1. User must be able to create an account and log in.
 2. User should be able to add, edit or delete Meals.